Qualifier Garin beats Ruud at Indian Wells; Norrie advances

 “Casper is one of the players that I really admire,” Garin said.
 “I’m so happy to be playing like that, being aggressive, going to the net.
 That’s the way that I like to play and the only way that I have to beat these kinds of players.”

 The 26-year-old Garin improved to 3-1 lifetime against Ruud, a two-time Grand Slam finalist, since they first met on tour in 2019 at Sao Paulo, Brazil.
-Garin will face either 13th-seeded Karen Khachanov or 23rd-seeded Alejandro Davidovich Fokina in the round of 16.
+Garin moves into the round of 16 to face No. 23 seed Alejandro Davidovich Fokina, who beat 13th-seeded Karen Khachanov 6-3, 1-6, 6-4.

 Cameron Norrie, the 2021 Indian Wells champion, rallied from a set and 3-0 down to defeat world No. 103 Taro Daniel 6-7 (5), 7-5, 6-2.
-The 10th-seeded Norrie improved to 11-3 lifetime at Indian Wells and will face either Andrey Rublev or Ugo Humbert in the round of 16.
+The 10th-seeded Norrie improved to 11-3 lifetime at Indian Wells and will face sixth-seeded Andrey Rublev, who beat Ugo Humbert 7-5, 6-3.
 Daniel, a qualifier, was seeking another eye-opening victory following his second-round stunner over Matteo Berrettini.

 Germany’s Alexander Zverev, who missed the second half of the 2022 season after tearing three ligaments in his right ankle at the French Open, beat Finland’s Emil Ruusuvuori 7-5, 1-6, 7-5.
-He will face either No. 5-seeded Daniil Medvedev or Ilya Ivashka.
+He moves on to face fifth-seeded Daniil Medvedev, who defeated Ilya Ivashka 6-2, 3-6, 6-1.

 Top American woman Jessica Pegula, the No. 3 seed, rallied from a set down for the second consecutive match to beat 26th-seeded Anastasia Potapova 3-6, 6-4, 7-5.